Page updated on April 24, 2017

-- To help you get excited to file your tax return here in 2017, TurboTax has put all of their online versions on sale.
+- To help you file your tax return before the April 18th deadline (extended an three days due to a weekend and federal holiday), TurboTax has put all of their online versions on sale.
 Choose from Deluxe, Premier or Self-Employeed (this version replaces Home & Business).
-For the Deluxe version it means if you file today you’ll get $20.00 off with our instant coupon (normally it’s $54.99 but the coupon drops the price down to $34.99).
+For the Deluxe version it means if you file today you’ll get an extra $10.00 off with our instant coupon (normally it’s $54.99 but the coupon drops the price down to $44.99).
 And because it’s 100% web based software, you don’t need to install anything on your commuter and can complete your tax return from any internet-connected device (including your iPad, phone, work or home computer, etc.).

 Official Intuit Offer